What is SaaS?

-In essence, companies that subscribe to SaaS services are paying a monthly subscription fee to have a third-party organization manage IT infrastructure.
-The SaaS software delivery model helps to reduce the cost and time to deploy a new piece of software, creates increased certainty around the annual cost-of-ownership for software, reduces costs, and outsources labor tasks that would otherwise happen in-house.
+- The SaaS software delivery model helps to reduce the cost and time to deploy a new piece of software, creates increased certainty around annual cost-of-ownership for software, reduces costs, and outsources labor tasks that would otherwise have to be performed in-house.

 SaaS, IaaS (infrastructure-as-a-service) and PaaS (platform-as-a-service) together make up the three most common models of cloud service delivery.
 They differ only in terms of which parts of the technology stack are managed by a vendor or third party and which are managed in-house.